-nore Refer to "Using Workspaces" in the Serena PVCS Version Manager User's Guide or "Managing Your Environment" in the Serena PVCS Version Manager Administrator's Guide.
+more Refer to "Using Workspaces" in the User's Guide or "Managing Your Environment" in the ation Administrator's Guide.

 Adding Workfiles

 Objective: To add an entire directory of workfiles and automatically create a project, the versioned files, and the archives.
 When you add workfiles, you check in the initial revisions of the file.